 Ah Summer, the time of the year where you get to swap out your chunky sweaters and thick socks for breezy blouses and sun hats.
 To my delight, summer came quite early to Berlin this year – I’m talking 30 Celsius in April!
 Now, it’s been a few months since, which is my justification for the cumulation of clothing items that have made their way into my wardrobe.

 Let start things off at the bottom.
-Much like every year, easy breezy linen has been absolutely everywhere this summer, and for good reason.
-Lightweight and breathable, the plant based fibre is ideal for for the warmer months, both on casual days and as a workwear option.
+Much like every year, easy-breezy linen has been absolutely everywhere this summer, and for good reason.
+Lightweight and breathable, the plant-based fibre is ideal for the warmer months, both on casual days and as a workwear option.

 These two pairs of trousers from Uniqlo are exactly the same, differing obviously in colour.
 They’re 52% linen and 48% cotton, have an elastic waistband at the back, as well as generous pockets.
 This style, much like everything in Uniqlo, is available in a plethora of (neutral) colours, so you can take your pick.

 On the material front, there isn’t really one fabric I’ve been preferring to another.
-As long as nothing is irritating or require dry cleaning of course.
-Here for instance, we have lightweight wool, denim, synthetic and linen cotton blends.
-Since the silhouettes are all simple, playing around with cloth is a great way, not only to add some interest to “the look” but also, to explore the different level of formality.
+As long as nothing is irritating or requires dry cleaning of course.
+Here, for instance, we have lightweight wool, denim, synthetic and linen-cotton blends.
+Since the silhouettes are all simple, playing around with cloth is a great way, not only to add some interest to “the look” but also, to explore the different levels of formality.

 Pops of Red

 Finally, the statement colour.
 I know I’m a little late to the party, yellow being the new “it” colour (thanks Meghan Markle!) but I can’t help being drawn to all things red.
 It has me channelling my inner badass boss lady and I’m absolutely loving it!

 And there we have it.
 A little peek into my summer wardrobe.
 Thanks for reading!